audi0786/Max_Daily_Energy_Predictions_Project/README.md

 ## 4. Our final model with scaled, polynomials and interaction features is performing well and is able to explain 0.47 of variations in unseen/test data.

+##  More Information
+See the full analysis in the Jupyter Notebookat https://github.com/audi0786/Max_Daily_Energy_Predictions_Project

+For additional info, please contact Udhai P Singh at singhudhai16@gmail.com